 Mother Nature will thank us for this.

-Planet Earth has a serious plastic problem.
-There are around 50 billion plastic water bottles used every year, and approximately one billion of those plastic bottles pollute the oceans.
+Planet Earth has around 50 billion plastic water bottles being used every year.
+Approximately one billion of those plastic bottles pollute the oceans.

-Skipping Rocks Lab has created an ingenious solution to the world's plastic bottle addiction - edible water pods they call the "Ooho!"
+Skipping Rocks Lab has created edible water pods they called "Ooho!"
+And it could very well be the solution to our plastic problem.
 The product is made from a seaweed extract and is tasteless, although flavors can be added to it.

 The edible water pods can be eaten whole after peeling the outer layer of the package - just like a fruit!